 – Nowadays, it’s easier than ever to project videos and large images on a screen or wall.
 Doing so, behind or to the side of the front table or podium, can serve to effectively compliment sections of the court of honor.
 Creating a series of slides in PowerPoint or Keynote is an excellent way to control what and when images are displayed.
 A troop or BSA logo, or special photo(s), can start things off or be featured between sections, and during the advancement presentations, projecting individual slides of the badges of rank adds impact.
 Scout / Tenderfoot / Second Class / First Class / Star / Life

 Everyone who has earned any badge of rank or merit badge since the last court of honor is called forward and recognized.
-If a Scout has not yet been presented his badge, he can receive it during this ceremony.
-If he has already been given his badge during a previous troop meeting, he is also called up and recognized during this same ceremony.
-If there are pins to be presented to the Scouts’ parents, they also can be called up along with their sons.
+If a Scout has not yet been presented their badge, they can receive it during this ceremony.
+If they have already been given their badge during a previous troop meeting, they are also called up and recognized during this same ceremony.
+If there are pins to be presented to the Scouts’ parents, they also can be called up along with their child.